-North Dakota Motor Vehicle Fatalities 2013-2022
+North Dakota Motor Vehicle Fatalities 2014-2023

-With the exception of 2017, North Dakota's fatality rate per 100 million vehicle miles traveled (VMT) is consistently lower than the national rate over the past 7 years.
+North Dakota's fatality rate per 100 million vehicle miles traveled (VMT) has been consistently lower than the national rate over the past six years.
 VMT is a measure of crash exposure - the more vehicle miles driven, the greater the exposure to the risk of a crash.

-According to the U.S. Census Bureau, North Dakota's population increased by slightly more than 55,000 people over the past 10 years.
+According to the U.S. Census Bureau, North Dakota's population increased by slightly more than 45,000 people over the past 10 years.

-North Dakota People, Drivers, and Vehicles, 2013-2022
+North Dakota People, Drivers, and Vehicles, 2014-2023

-North Dakota vs. United States Motor Vehicle Fatalities and Vehicle Fatality Rate, 2013-2022
+North Dakota vs. United States Motor Vehicle Fatalities and Vehicle Fatality Rate, 2014-2023